taylorjayoung/study-javascript-backend/README.md

 ## Getting Started

 Fork and clone this repository. `cd` into directory.
 Run `bundle install` for required gems.
-Run `rails db:migrate` to run table migrations.
-Use rails server command in terminal `rails server` to launch a web server to access application through web browser.
+Run `rake db:migrate` to run table migrations.
+Use rails server command in terminal `rails s` to launch a web server to access application through web browser.

 Ensure to run installation for frontend for full application: [Front-End](https://github.com/sinyoungnam/study-javascript-frontend)